 Motivation

 Lack of accessibility to clean water is one of the greatest challenges of the 21st century.
 Water quality improvement projects require accurate identification of contaminated water, and such efforts in third world countries often require rapid on-site analysis and language-independent data visualization.
 While water samples can sometimes be sent to third-party laboratories that perform analytical services, this method is expensive, time-consuming, and limited in availability.
 Alternatively, 3M™ Petrifilm™ E. coli/Coliform Count Plates are a highly effective method for on-site detection of harmful bacteria in water.
-The plates are cost-effective and convenient, and produce fast, quantitative, and visually striking results, making it easy to communicate results with local communities.
+The plates are cost-effective and convenient, and provide quantitative visually striking results that are easy to communicate to local communities.

 While Petrifilm plates can provide water quality engineers in the field with powerful visual analysis at a low cost, the plates require a 48-hour incubation period at 37°C. Due to the high cost and energy requirements of commercial incubators, many workers currently accomplish this by fastening the plates to their bodies, a method which is inconvenient, inconsistent, and error-prone.
 Armadillo offers a simple, low-cost incubation solution.